dgageot/simplelenium/README.md

 Simplelenium deals properly and out-of-the-box with timing issues and `StaleElementReferenceExceptions`.
 It supports running tests in parallel without you thinking about it.
+It doesn't open annoying windows since it's using [PhantomJS](http://phantomjs.org/), a headless browser.

-Give it a try and you'll be surprises how Selenium testing can be fun again (ever?).
+Give it a try and you'll be surprises how Selenium testing can be fun again (was it ever?).

 ## Setup (Maven)

-Add Simplelenium as a maventest dependency to your project and you are all set to go. **Simplelenium requires java 8**.
+Add Simplelenium as a maven test dependency to your project and you are all set to go. **Simplelenium requires java 8**.

 ```xml